eth-educators/eth-docker/README.md

 Then restart the client:<br />
 `sudo docker-compose down && sudo docker-compose up -d prysm`

-If you did not provide the wallet password to the container, come up more manually instead.
+If you did not provide the wallet password to the container, or you are not using a local geth node, come up [more manually](#start-the-client-1) instead.

 # Troubleshooting